platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 While not required, it's strongly recommended that you set up [health notifications](/integrations/notifications.md) to advise you if your site is experiencing issues such as running low on disk space.
 Notifications can be sent via email, Slack, or PagerDuty.

-### Configure automatic backups

-It's strongly recommended that you set up an [API token](/administration/cli/api-tokens.md) and install the CLI to define [an automatic backup](../../environments/backup.md#automated-backups) cron task.